WhiskersReneeWe/DSND_projects/README.md

 ## What's in this repo?

-* a demo of a Machine Learning python code - This is for my personal use before modulazing the code.
+* a demo of a Machine Learning (ML) python code - This is for my personal use before modulazing the code.
 * a process_data python script.
 The input and output are database filepath and a cleaned data set ready to be fed into a ML pipeline
 * a train_classifie python script.
 This script trains the MultipleOutputClassifier model so that it can classify new incoming messages.
 * a run.py model which deploys the python script to an online app using a given database.